-If you have questions about the mechanics/logistics of the virtual meeting, please contact Lynn Schroder at lschroder@westlinnoregon.gov or 503-742-6061.
-Thanks and look forward to the discussion on the 19th.
+If you have questions about the mechanics of the virtual meeting, please contact Lynn Schroder at lschroder@westlinnoregon.gov or 503-742-6061.

 Community Development Code Chapter 2

 HISTORIC DEFINITIONS.
 The following terms and phrases shall have the meanings given to them below with regard to Chapter 25 CDC, Historic Resources: